-This chapter presents the platform on which the experiment is performed, the result obtained, and the interpretation of the results.
-The following comparisons are made:
+This chapter presents the platform on which the experiment was performed, the results obtained, and the interpretation of the results.
+The following comparisons were made:

-- I. Comparison between the IDS models developed using full datasets and feature selected datasets to assess the impact of feature selection. - II.
-Comparison between the IDS models developed using normalized and unnormalized feature selected datasets to assess the impact of normalization. - III.
-Comparison to measure the effectiveness, reliability, and complexity of the IDS datasets.
+- Comparison between the IDS models developed using full datasets and feature selected datasets to assess the impact of feature selection. - Comparison between the IDS models developed using normalized and non-normalized feature selected datasets to assess the impact of normalization. - Comparison to measure the effectiveness, reliability, and complexity of the IDS datasets.

-5.1 Experimental Platform
+5.1.
+Experimental Platform

-To avoid interference from the experimental platform, all the programs are implemented and executed in the same environment using the same programming language as shown in Table 5.1.
+To avoid interference from the experimental platform, all the programs were implemented and executed in the same environment using the same programming language as shown in Table 9.

+Table 9 - Experimental Platform

 Name Details

 Computer MacBook Pro

 OS macOS Catalina version 10.15.3

 CPU 2.5 GHz Dual-Core Intel Core i5 processor

 RAM 8GB 1600 MHz DDR3

 Storage Disk 480GB SSD

 Execution platform Jupyter Notebook

 Experimental Tools Excel, WEKA, Python